secretstartups/handbook/strategy/index.html.md

 ## Assumptions

 1. [Open source user benefits](http://buytaert.net/acquia-retrospective-2015): significant advantages over proprietary software because of its faster innovation, higher quality, freedom from vendor lock-in, greater security, and lower total cost of ownership.
-2. [Open Source stewardship](/company/stewardship/){:data-ga-name="stewardship"}{:data-ga-location="body"}: the wider community comes first, we [play well with others](/handbook/product/gitlab-the-product/#plays-well-with-others){:data-ga-name="play well with others"}{:data-ga-location="body"} and share the pie with other organizations commercializing GitLab.
+2. [Open Source stewardship](/company/stewardship/){:data-ga-name="open source stewardship"}{:data-ga-location="body"}: the wider community comes first, we [play well with others](/handbook/product/gitlab-the-product/#plays-well-with-others){:data-ga-name="play well with others"}{:data-ga-location="body"} and share the pie with other organizations commercializing GitLab.
 3. [Innersourcing](/blog/2014/09/05/innersourcing-using-the-open-source-workflow-to-improve-collaboration-within-an-organization/){:data-ga-name="innersourcing"}{:data-ga-location="body"} is needed and companies will choose one solution top-down.
 4. Git will be the prevailing technology in the version control market in CY2020.
 5. A single application where [interdependence creates exceptional value](https://medium.com/@gerstenzang/developer-tools-why-it-s-hard-to-build-a-big-business-423436993f1c#.ie38a0cls) is superior to a collection of tools or a network of tools.
 Even so, good integrations are important for network effects and making it possible to integrate GitLab into an organization.